nawab312/CI_CD/Scenarios/Multi_Environment.md

     - Stores the built artifacts for later use in CD pipelines.
     - Docker Images → Pushed to DockerHub or AWS ECR.
     - JAR/WAR Files → Pushed to Nexus, JFrog Artifactory.

+### Deployment to Staging (Automated Testing & Approval) in CI/CD ###
+The staging environment is a pre-production space where the application is deployed and tested before it moves to production.